 Two researchers from the London School of Economics and the Durham University Business School found that employers stand to create a chain reaction of problems at their companies by breaking promises made to their employees.

 Life is a race, and money is time.
 Because of this, many employees have lost their social life.
 Employees are always racing against time, trying to achieve impossible tasks, fighting impractical deadlines.
 Public holidays don’t even exist for many.

 33 percent of people have stated that they work on an average Saturday, Sunday, or holiday.

-Did You Know?
-According to the OECD Better Life Index, the Dutch enjoy the highest level of work-life balance.
+Did You Know that according to the OECD Better Life Index, the Dutch enjoy the highest level of work-life balance?
 They have an impressive rating of 9.4 (out of 10).